2021 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 This quarter closes a twelve-year journey that began in 2010, honoring the Tuskegee Airmen National Historic Site—established in 1998 as the youngest landmark featured throughout the entire America the Beautiful series.

-This coin represents not merely the program’s 56th release, but a deliberate capstone celebrating individuals whose courage helped President Truman desegregate the armed forces in 1948.
+This coin represents not merely the program’s 56th release, but a deliberate capstone celebrating individuals whose courage helped inspire President Truman to desegregate the armed forces in 1948.
+The Airmen trained nearly 1,000 pilots and more than 15,000 support personnel at Moton Field during World War II.

 Collectors pursuing complete sets face interesting choices across three mint facilities.
-Business strikes in exceptional high-grade condition can reach $800 to $3,295.
+Business strikes in exceptional high-grade condition can reach $800 to $3,295 at auction.
+The auction record stands at $421 for a Philadelphia MS68 example (July 2022) and $800 for a Denver MS68 (May 2022).

-San Francisco’s standard proof editions trade between $18 and $26, though the 99.9% silver proof variants hold intrinsic metal value around $10 and frequently sell for $32 to $62 depending on preservation quality.
-The scarcity of truly flawless specimens continues driving premiums in the certified market.
+San Francisco’s standard proof editions trade between $18 and $26, though the 99.9% silver proof variants hold intrinsic metal value and frequently sell for $32 to $62 depending on preservation quality.
+A Deep Cameo (DCAM) proof designation—meaning mirror-like fields contrast sharply with frosted design elements—adds a further premium over non-designated proof examples.

 As the transitional piece closing one era and launching new quarter programs, this issue carries added significance.
 Its dual role—honoring civil rights pioneers and completing the national park series—gives it strong thematic and type-set appeal, and high-grade pieces may rise as circulated examples disappear.